zdu-strong/technical-backup/dioxus/README.md

 The page will reload if you make edits.<br/>
 You will also see any lint errors in the console.<br/>

-## Upgrade dependency

-You can use this command to check if a new version is available:<br/>

-    npx -y -p npm-check-updates npm-check-updates --interactive

-After upgrading the dependencies, please make sure that the project runs normally.<br/>
-After upgrading the dependencies, please make sure that the dependent versions in package.json are all accurate versions.<br/>

 ### `cargo update`

 Check that a new version of the dependency is available<br/>